 Adopted Local Plan (2001-2011) Policy Objectives To ensure there is sufficient additional housing Saved Policies of the Adopted Local Plan (2001-2011) 71.H, 72.H, 75.H-86.H (note that the policy for housing supply, 70.H, was not saved as it refers to out-of-date structure plan targets.)
 Sustainability Appraisal Objective Provide sufficient, housing to meet identified local needs, including affordability and special needs Targets Local Plan Review 2001-11 housing land supply targets considered out of date.
-Provision of 3,150 new dwellings (630 per annum) between 04/2016 and 03/2021 (revised benchmark as of July 2016)
+Provision of 14,580 new dwellings (729 per annum) between 04/2016 and 03/2036 (revised benchmark following Planning Inspector's feedback to the Local Plan examination hearing sessions)